Samsung/kflat/README.md

 ```

 ### Prepare kflat recipe
 Kflat requires a description of target memory called _kflat recipe_.
-Vast and extensive documentation of recipes format can be found on dedicated KB article available [here](https://kb.sprc.samsung.pl/pages/viewpage.action?spaceKey=SELSECU&title=kflat).
+Vast and extensive documentation of recipes format is pending.
 For sample recipes, refer to directory `recipes/`.

 Script for automatic generation of such recipes for any given kernel structure is under development.
-The current revision can be find in `utils/` directory.
+The current revision can be found in `utils/` directory.

 ### Execute kflat recipe
 To execute selected kflat recipe, use `executor` app located in `tools/` directory.
 The basic usage looks as follow: